revanth7667/Duke_IDS_706-DE/README.md

 ## 1. README.md
    contains the information about the repository and instructions for using it
 ## 2. requirements.txt
-   contains list of packages and libraries which are required for running the project.
+   contains the list of packages and libraries which are required for running the project.

    **Note** limited items have been added as this is an example repository, the list will be updated as per the requirements over time